Cherreads

 'Yeah,' Ahrden chuckled.
 'You just did.'

 When they materialized, they were far up in the air.
 Ahrden immediately teleported below Alia, putting some distance between them, and with a quick gesture positioned the falling rogue to face him.
 Her fright was evident on her face, but she kept her cool head.
-She realized how helpless she was in that state but didn't give up the fighting.
+She realized how helpless she was in that state but didn't give up the fight.
 She threw both of her daggers at Ahrden with incredible precision despite everything.
-Ahrden was impressed at the fight in her, although he still didn't understand why she fought so hard against him, especially in a situation where only he could save her.
+Ahrden was impressed by the fight in her, although he still didn't understand why she fought so hard against him — especially in a situation where only he could save her.
 He slowed the daggers and caught them both, then threw them sideways, examining Alia's expression as she saw her precious daggers disappear into the night.

 'You do not threaten a mage,' Ahrden's voice reached her easily despite the deafening wind that assailed them.